BuilderIO/partytown/src/api.md

 export type PartytownForwardPropertyName = string;

 // Warning: (ae-forgotten-export) The symbol "PartytownForwardPropertyArrayType" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "PartytownForwardPropertyFunctionType" needs to be exported by the entry point index.d.ts
 //
 // @public
-export type PartytownForwardPropertyType = PartytownForwardPropertyArrayType | undefined;
+export type PartytownForwardPropertyType = PartytownForwardPropertyArrayType | PartytownForwardPropertyFunctionType;

 // @public (undocumented)
 export const partytownSnippet: (config: PartytownConfig) => string;